What are rats?

-Rats are always looking for easily-accessible food options and shelter resources.
-Oftentimes, man-made buildings such as an office space or home seem to be the best location to find warmth, shelter, food, or any other resources that those invading rats may be after.
+Rats are always looking for easily accessible food options and shelter resources.
+Often, man-made buildings such as office spaces or homes seem to be the best location to find warmth, shelter, food, or other resources that those invading rats may be looking for.
 Both Norway rats and roof rats are well-equipped to adapt to most environments, meaning they can invade through any gap or crevice large enough to squeeze into.
-Open garbage cans and pet food bowls left outside make the perfect food sources for rats who are looking for an easy meal.
-Once they have been drawn to your property, they'll continue to scavenge around the perimeter of your home until they find a way inside.
+Open garbage cans and pet food bowls left outside make the perfect food sources for rats looking for an easy meal.
+Once drawn to your property, they'll continue to scavenge around the perimeter of your home until they find a way inside.

 Where are rats commonly found?

 Roof rats typically prefer to nest above the ground, often creating their nesting sites in trees, attics, ceilings, wall voids, and along rooflines.
-They prefer high areas that are out of sight so they can peacefully raise their young and forage for food without being disturbed.
+They prefer high areas that are out of sight to peacefully raise their young and forage for food without being disturbed.
 They also enjoy hiding in dense brush and vegetation.
-Norway rats, on the other hand, prefer to nest in locations that are closer to the ground and may be found in burrows in your yard, in crawl spaces, or inhabiting basements areas.
+On the other hand, Norway rats prefer to nest in locations closer to the ground and may be found in burrows in your yard, in crawl spaces, or inhabiting basements areas.